 Additionally, there is so much support with my studies.
-One of the supports I find very important with my studies is the skills at library and the numerous workshops they conduct such as presentations skill workshop, academic writing workshops among others.
+One of the supports I find very important with my studies is the Skills@Library facility, and the numerous workshops they conduct such as presentations skill workshop, academic writing workshops among others.
 All these help me with my course work as I write essays and make class presentations.

 The allocation of personal tutors to students to help with your day to day life is also a plus to a student.
-It shows how Leeds University is concerned not only about your grades but even your wellbeing as you work towards achieving that grade.
+It shows how University of Leeds is concerned not only about your grades but also your wellbeing as you work towards achieving that grade.

 Overall, the support is excellent and very important and it’s everywhere.